choderalab/yank/docs/analysis.rst

 The analysis framework comes three ways to help the user analyze their data (use these links to **jump to usage**):

-* :ref:`Command line auto-execution <auto_analyze>`
+* :ref:`Command line automatic analysis <auto_analyze>`
-* :ref:`Cisually with Jupyter Notebooks<visual_analyze>`
+* :ref:`Visually with Jupyter Notebooks<visual_analyze>`
-* :ref:`Full feature API <programmatic_analyze>`
+* :ref:`Programmatic Python API <programmatic_analyze>`

 Analysis Theory
 ---------------

-We run YANK simulations through  improve the estimate in free energy and other thermodynamic properties.
-We document them in the :doc:`algorithms` page, but summarize them here, and linked to their detailed explanation in the appropriate page.
+We run YANK simulations through multiple data processing tools improve the estimate in free energy and other thermodynamic properties.
+We document them in the :doc:`algorithms` page, but summarize them here, and link to their detailed explanation in the appropriate page.
 When running :ref:`automatically <auto_analyze>`, these steps are run in order to yield the final free energy estimate.
 The analysis procedure is carried out for each phase of the YANK simulation.